walmartlabs/concord-website/docs/getting-started/yaml.md

 ### Docker

-To run a docker from a process, use `docker` command:
+To start a docker container from process, use the docker command:

 ```yaml
 main: